Did CPS Take Your Children Following an Arrest?

 If a jury has convicted you of a crime, you will need to finish your sentence before you can explore your options for regaining custody.
 If the charges against you do not result in jail time, you have a bit more flexibility in this regard.
 A judge may be willing to let you retain at least partial custody if you abide by the court’s orders in terms of probation, work release, or other diversionary requirements.

 Navigating these issues is difficult and emotionally exhausting for any parent.
-A criminal defense attorney can help manage these issues and provide a better chance of regaining custody after arrest.
-If CPS recently removed your child from your home after an arrest, contact George H. Ramos, Jr. today to schedule a free consultation with a San Diego defense attorney.
+A criminal defense attorney from George H. Ramos, Jr. & Associates can help manage these issues and provide a better chance of regaining custody after arrest.
+If CPS recently removed your child from your home after an arrest, contact George H. Ramos, Jr. today to schedule a free consultation with a San Diego attorney.